OpenMW/openmw/docs/source/manuals/openmw-cs/files-and-directories.rst

 As you would imagine, project files make sense only in combination with actual content files.
 In fact, each time you start to work on new content file and a project file was not found, one will be created.
-The extensio of project files is ``.project``.
+The extension of project files is ``.project``.
 The whole name of the project file is the whole name of the content file with appended extension.
 For instance a ``swords.omwaddon`` file is associated with a ``swords.omwaddon.project`` file.